 Haven can require the primary guest on a booking to verify their identity before WiFi, lock codes, check-in instructions, and contact details unlock in the guest portal.
 This is an opt-in, per-property setting that builds on the existing Rental Agreement signature flow — you can pick how strict you want to be.

-You'll see one Guest Verification setting on each listing (and on each property group / collection).
+You'll see one Guest Verification setting on each property (and on each Multi-Unit Site).
 Pick the level of friction that matches the booking:

 | Setting | What guests see |